 Detailed information and some very good articles regarding the origins of Tang Soo Do are available via the Tang Soo Do World web site

 The Origin of Calderdale Family Karate

-Master Greenwood started practicing martial arts in 1983.
+SBN Martyn Greenwood started practicing martial arts in 1983.
 He initially studied Shotokan and Kempo Karate in West Yorkshire before spending two-years in the North East of England practicing Shukokai, and Shotokan Karate.
 He then returned to West Yorkshire looking for another martial arts club.
-At the same time Tang Soo Do was being introduced for the first time in Yorkshire.
+At the same time Tang Soo Do was being introduced for the first time in West Yorkshire.

-In 1988, Master Greenwood enrolled for first ever Tang Soo Do lesson in Halifax.
-He subsequently spent 22-years training with the same group.
-During this time he taught Tang Soo Do in sports centres throughout West Yorkshire and achieved Master status.
-Unfortunately he became disillusioned with the political interference from the group’s governing body, and the lack of technical input for senior grades.
+Unfortunately, he became disillusioned with; political interference from the group’s governing body, the lack of leadership, and limited technical input for senior grades.
 He therefore left this group in 2010 and took a break from teaching to focus on his own training and development.
 He started training with another Tang Soo Do group based in the North West of England.
 This experience introduced him to different approaches, and applications for Tang Soo Do.

 In 2012, SBN Greenwood founded Calderdale Family Karate.
 The venue for the first ever lesson in Calderdale was Brighouse High School and there were only around five people there.
 After moving venues a few times, the Club relocated its classes to two centres in Halifax.
 The Club later expanded its classes to two additional centres in Brighouse.